How to use YAML builds

 When you define a CI build on VSTS, you've got a fundamental choice: use a web-based interface or configure your CI process as code in a YAML build.
 YAML build pipelines give you the advantages of configuration as code.

-To use YAML you must have the Build YAML definitions preview feature enabled on your account.
+To use YAML you must have the Build YAML pipelines preview feature enabled on your organization.

 In a YAML build pipeline, your CI build process configured as code, which means: